Frequently asked questions about the Pinellas Planning Council (PPC):

 What is the PPC?

-The PPC provides a forum for representatives of Pinellas County’s 24 cities and towns, the unincorporated county, and the Pinellas County School Board to address countywide land use issues.
+The PPC provides a forum for representatives of Pinellas County’s 24 municipalities and the unincorporated county to address countywide land use issues.
 The thirteen members (some representing groups of communities) provide policy advice and recommendations to the Board of County Commissioners, who are authorized by the county charter to act as the Countywide Planning Authority (CPA).

 The PPC representatives are assisted by a professional staff, composed of the Executive Director and support personnel, which conducts research, provides technical assistance to smaller communities, and administers the Countywide Plan and Countywide Rules.
 PPC projects are also reviewed by the Planners Advisory Committee (PAC), a panel comprised of local government planning directors.